microsoft/pxt-microbit/docs/reference/pins/analog-set-pitch-pin.md

-# Analog Set Pitch Pin
+# analog Set Pitch Pin

 Specify which [pin](/device/pins) (P0, P1, P2) is used to generate tones.